 By implementing the methods described in these sections, you provided support for the creation of checkpoints during a record session.
 You do not have to implement the IRecordable interface to support this capability.

 Tip: If you create support for the Active Screen option, an Active Screen capture can be saved with the checkpoint.
 For more information, see Developing Support for Screen Captures.

-The following diagram shows the general sequence of methods that UFT calls when a user creates a checkpoint during a recording session.
+The following diagram shows the general sequence of methods that UFT One calls when a user creates a checkpoint during a recording session.
 This illustrates the purpose of the methods that the Testing Agent must implement.
-For example, you can see UFT first calls GetElementFromPoint from the ISpyable interface and then methods from the ITestable interface.
-UFT calls GetProperties to retrieve the run-time values of the identification properties that must be checked by the checkpoint (according to the definitions in the testing environment XML).
+For example, you can see UFT One first calls GetElementFromPoint from the ISpyable interface and then methods from the ITestable interface.
+UFT One calls GetProperties to retrieve the run-time values of the identification properties that must be checked by the checkpoint (according to the definitions in the testing environment XML).
 These values will be compared with the values retrieved when the test is run.